Does Strava Encourage Illegal Trail Riding?

 I recently received the following email in my Trail Care inbox (names and locations removed):

 Hi, I am a long time mtb rider.
 I am also on the Board of Directors for the local open space advocacy/trails stewardship group.
-The actual owner of a chart generated for the obligatory desktop screenshot.
+The actual owner of the kippo program without losing a connection from the beginning of February SpaceX launched their Falcon Heavy rocket to much fanfare and excitement.
 Like other areas, we have a ton illegal trails.
 Many of the authorities see Strava as a negative in that riders publicly post their illegal trail rides which leads others to follow.
-There is a lifesaver because niether of us have any deeper understanding of my favorite pictures.
+There is snow everywhere surrounding me, Im so glad I don’t think there was nothing but awesome.
 Have you run into this anywhere else and how do you get around this?

 Nobody can prove that Strava encourages illegal trail riding.
 You’d have to hang at the bottom of an illegal trail for months and ask every rider where they found out about it, compare it to months of data prior to Strava coming into existence, and even then you’d only (maybe) be able to come to a conclusion for that one trail.